Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 '---------------------------------------------------------------------

-In the Qty_Exit() Subroutine three Variables are declared.
+In the Qty_Exit() Subroutine, three Variables are declared.
 The i = Nz(Qty.Value,0) statement reads the Quantity value from the Qty TextBox object instance.
-In the next step, it checks whether the received value is within the valid range of 1 to 10, if not the Msg and Info String Variables are assigned with Message Text for the MsgBox.
+In the next step, it checks whether the received value is within the valid range of 1 to 10; if not, the Msg and Info String Variables are assigned with the Message Text for the MsgBox.
 The Cancel = True ensures that the I-Bar stays in the Quantity TextBox till a valid value is entered.

 Next, the GotFocus Event Procedure changes the background Color and LostFocus resets the TextBox Color to its default value.